ray-project/ray/doc/source/serve/deploy-many-models/multi-app.md

 :::{note}
 The update behavior for each application when a config is resubmitted is the same as the old single-application behavior.
 For how an application reacts to different config changes, see [Updating a Serve Application](serve-inplace-updates).
 :::

+## Sending requests to applications using Serve handle
+Sometimes, you may want to send a request to an application without using HTTP.
+For instance, if you want to invoke one application from within another Serve application, it would be inefficient to send the request through HTTP.

+For this situation, you can use the Serve API `serve.get_app_handle` to get a handle to any live Serve application.
+This handle can be used to directly execute a request on an application.
+For instance

 ## New Multi-Application Config